What NOT to Buy a Teacher for Christmas

 A note in a nice card

-The gift teachers love above all is a heartfelt note.
+The Christmas gift teachers love above all is a heartfelt note.
 Grab a nice card and pour out your heart (and have your child write, too).
 What has the teacher done for your child?
 What is your child’s favorite thing about the teacher?
 This will melt any teacher’s frozen heart.